fagan2888/OstiDataTutorial/Basic_Query/README.md

 Here I've indicated that I'm only interested in full text items.
 1 = yes, 0 = no.

-`&nrows=3000&page=0`
+`&nrows=3000`

+`&page=0`

+There's the `&` again!
+Before both parameters!

 It's possible to place limits on the number of results returned.
-The maximum is 3000 per page (with an unlimited number of pages).
+The maximum is 3000 rows per page (with an unlimited number of pages).
+If your search returns a massive data set, this will be important, as you'll want to page through all results.
+Something to be aware of: computers start counting at 0.
+So, the first page of results will always be `page=0`.